mcsdevrbx/roda-docs/docs/index.md

     - Social Features (e.g., friend lists, guilds, chat systems, party mechanics)

 Most of the plugin’s functions are intuitive and self-explanatory, requiring little to no documentation.
 However, there are certain features and processes that occur in the background, which may not be immediately or fully visible in the user interface.
 Understanding these can enhance your experience and productivity.
-Additionally, the documentation includes examples to help you get started quickly and effectively.
+Additionally, the documentation includes examples to help you get started quickly.

 ---